BLprojects-1/TradeStats/supabase/README.md

-# Supabase Configuration for Journi
+# Supabase Configuration for TICKR

-This directory contains SQL scripts and utilities to set up and fix Supabase for the Journi application.
+This directory contains SQL scripts and utilities to set up and fix Supabase for the TICKR application.

 ## Database Setup

 ### Required Tables

-The Journi application requires two main tables:
+The TICKR application requires two main tables:

 1. `user_profiles` - Stores user display names and profile information
 2. `tracked_wallets` - Stores wallet addresses connected to each user